ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 ### **When are keynodes initialized?**

 They are initialized during sc-memory initialization.
-Do not use them before the memory has not been initialized.
+Do not use them before the memory has been initialized.